Jump Ahead To:

 Homes in the Arts District

 The Arts District’s homes are as plentiful and varied as its eclectic residents.
-This area offers luxury condos, single-family homes, fixer-uppers, studio apartments, and rehabbed live-and-work spaces that are split between a store and housing unit.
+This area offers luxury condos, single-family homes, fixer-uppers, studio apartments, and rehabbed live-and-work spaces that are split between a store and a housing unit.
+The median home price in the Arts District is $450,000.
+Rentals average $1,200 per month.

 But many like to stay home and enjoy their neighborhood’s immense outdoor activities.
 After all, they’ve snagged a spot that the rest of Las Vegas envies.
 Why leave it?